intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/index.md

     > ![](../../../../image/GitHub-Mark-32px.png)[View source on GitHub][Nano_pytorch_lightninglite]

-    In this guide we will describe how to accelerate the LightningLite tool using Nano
+    In this guide we'll describe how to use BigDL-Nano to accelerate custom train loop easily with very few changes

 ---------------------------